coin-or/SHOT/docs/DebuggingSHOT.md

   constraints from `originalproblem.txt` (e.g. with numpy) and compare the smallest one with `Model.Convexity.Quadratics.EigenValueTolerance`, or rerun without `--convex` and see whether SHOT reports nonconvex constraints.
+- To find where an invalid dual bound comes from, take a known optimal solution (e.g. `primal_solpt{N}.txt` from a run with another solver combination), add rows fixing the original variables to it before the `bounds` section of each `dualiter{N}_problem.lp`, and solve them with `build/bin/highs --model_file <file>`.
+If every problem stays feasible with an objective at least as good as the optimum, no cut is invalid, and the MIP solver's own solve is wrong: solve the unchanged file standalone, then add the MIP start (`dualiter{N}_mipstart.txt`, via `--read_solution_file`) and the options SHOT sets in `initializeSolverSettings()` one at a time.
+- A nonconvex constraint does not by itself explain an invalid dual bound: it can be redundant, and its cuts can still be valid for the feasible set (e.g.
+  `-(mu^T x)^2 <= z` next to `(mu^T x)^2 <= z`).
+Remove the constraint from a
+  copy of the model and rerun before blaming it.

 ### Verification discipline